openstack-archive/surveil/doc/source/webui/directives/table.rst

 cell-status-service-check
 *************************
-Used only inside a status service table.
-Print a service name, is current output and an icon for his state
+Only used inside a status service table.
+Prints a service name, its current output and an icon for his state
 ::

   {